epGameDev/django-practice-site/README.md

 ```
 ## Creating Apps For The Project

-In order to get functionality from a Django project, we need to create apps for our project to connect with and utilize.
+In order to get functionality from a Django project, we need to create apps (modules) for our project to connect with and utilize.
+In Django, apps are sections or parts of our project, dealing with specific functionality or features.
+For example, in an e-commerce application you can have one app for the store front, one for customer accounts, one for the cart and one for checkout.